cdown/zcfan/README.md

 - No configuration
 - Strong focus on stopping the fan as soon as safe to do so
-- Temperature hysteresis support: no bouncing between fan levels
+- Temperature- and time-based hysteresis support: no bouncing between fan levels
 - Minimal resource usage
 - Simple and easy to understand code